prestonharberts/fedora-40-configuration/docs/firefox.md

 ## Netflix 1080p

-Follow the directions [here](https://github.com/vladikoff/netflix-1080p-firefox/issues/63#issuecomment-1470154520), downloading the file, renaming the file extension, and installing it manually from the Firefox extensions page.
+Follow the directions [here](https://github.com/vladikoff/netflix-1080p-firefox/issues/63#issuecomment-1470154520), downloading the file, renaming the file extension from `.zip` to `.xpi`, and installing it manually from the Firefox extensions page.